 What to Pack

 Knowing the logistics of my route makes it easy to figure what to pack.
 If I'm packing for the dry desert and a whole lot of sun exposure, I'll take plenty of water to start with, a water filter for replenishing, sunscreen, and sandals to let my feet breathe off the bike.
 I always pack my first aid kit, cooking kit, and enough food to fuel the whole ride (and more), keeping in mind that I would be burning way more calories than I would be if I were hiking for 3-4 days, and I could end up being out there longer than planned.
 If I can replenish water for cooking en route, I will stick to packing more dehydrated foods that will pack lighter and tighter in my bike packs but would still be edible if I didn’t have enough water for some reason.
-For sleeping in warm weather, I can manage with just a pad and quilt, but I like to have the option of privacy with a tent in case I have neighbors at camp, and it fits perfectly in my handlebar pack.
+For sleeping in warm weather, I can manage with just a pad and quilt, but I like to have the option of privacy with a tent in case I have neighbors at camp, and it fits perfectly in my handlebar bag.
 With a river to rinse my sweaty clothes, I don’t really need to take much extra clothing besides a rain jacket, and warmer layers for sleeping.

 Colder climates require more warm layers for on and off the bike, a denser sleeping system, and maybe even more spare clothing in a dry bag in case it gets wet and difficult to keep things dry.